jasongaylord/JasonGaylord.com/_posts/2023/07/2023-07-11-tweetdeck-update-tweeten-issue.md

 bitly: https://jasong.us/44hqRg5
 ---

-TweetDeck recently "chose" me to use their new preview.
+TweetDeck recently "choose" me to use their new preview.
 The problem is that I never opted in and it broke Tweeten.
 Until yesterday, the feature to opt-out of the new TweetDeck was broken.

 You can opt-out by going into Settings and Privacy, choosing TweetDeck Version, and selecting to opt-out: